-Zhanna A. Ziering is an associate in Caplin & Drysdale's New York office.
-She offers guidance to individual and corporate clients who require sophisticated tax advice concerning their domestic tax issues, offshore assets and U.S. reporting requirements in connection with their multinational business interests.
+Zhanna A. Ziering is a Senior Associate in Caplin & Drysdale's New York office.
+She offers guidance to individual and corporate clients who require sophisticated tax advice concerning their domestic tax issues, offshore assets, and U.S. reporting requirements.

-Ms. Ziering has substantial experience handling offshore voluntary disclosure requirements on the federal and state levels.
-She advises clients on the U.S. tax reporting requirements relating to the offshore assets and interests, and assists in responding to audits and inquiries from the Internal Revenue Service and other government agencies.
+Ms. Ziering also serves as trusted counsel for clients facing offshore voluntary disclosure requirements on the federal and state levels.
+She advises clients on their U.S. tax reporting obligations relating to offshore assets and interests, and assists in responding to audits and inquiries from the IRS and other government agencies.
 Representative examples of Ms. Ziering's legal services include:

 An avid lecturer on matters relating to tax law, Ms. Ziering has spoken on the following topics: